Frequently Asked Questions (FAQ)

 Classes are held 5-9 PM on Tuesday, Wednesday, or Thursday nights.
 Students usually come to school the same night for at least two semesters, if not for the entire program.

-Classes begin after Labor Day.
+Classes begin after September 1.
 Students have holiday time from the end of December until MLK birthday.
-In addition, students have the middle two weeks of May and the last three weeks in August.
+In addition, students have the middle two weeks of May and the last two weeks in August.
 Students are encouraged to schedule any time away during these times so that no class time is missed.

 Can I work full time and be successful in the program?